-- 10.2.1 The Council will appoint an audit committee to discharge the functions described in Part 3 of this Constitution and in accordance with sections 81-87 of The Local Government (Wales) Measure 2011 and s115-118 The Local Government and Elections Act 2021. - 10.2.2 The Committee shall comprise of Councillor Members (being at least two thirds of the Membership) and at least one Member who is not a Member of the Council (lay Member) and no more than one Member of the Cabinet (which Cabinet Member must not be the Leader). - 10.2.3 The Chair of the Governance and Audit Committee is appointed by it and cannot be a Member of the Cabinet but can be a lay Member and can only be a Member of an executive group if there are no opposition groups. - 10.2.4 Members of the Governance and Audit Committee may vote on any matter that falls to be decided by the Committee.
+- 10.2.1 The Council will appoint an audit committee to discharge the functions described in Part 3 of this Constitution and in accordance with sections 81-87 of The Local Government (Wales) Measure 2011 and s115-118 The Local Government and Elections Act 2021. - 10.2.2 The Committee shall comprise of two-thirds Councillor Members and one-third members who are not a Member of the Council (lay members).
+No more than one member of the Committee may be a member of the Cabinet (not be the Leader) or an Assistant to the Executive, although the Committee may have no Cabinet Members or Assistants to the Executive among its membership. - 10.2.3 The Council shall appoint Members to the Governance and Audit Committee in accordance with the political balance rules. - 10.2.4 The Chair of the Governance and Audit Committee and Deputy Chair are appointed by it.
+The person appointed Chair of the Governance and Audit Committee must be a lay member.
+The person appointed as Deputy Chair cannot be a Member of the Cabinet or an Assistant to the Executive. - 10.2.5 Members of the Governance and Audit Committee may vote on any matter that falls to be decided by the Committee.